Itanda Falls – on the Nile in Jinja are not to be missed

-Bujagali Falls has become a Lake now it is a visit to Itanda Falls – on the Nile in Jinja
+Bujagali Falls has become a Lake now.
+It is a visit to Itanda Falls – on the Nile in Jinja.

 The once Hidden to most Itanda Falls are Sights and Sounds along the historic River Nile not be missed by visitors to Jinja.
 This is the Wild Side of the River Nile unleashed.
 Since Bujagali Falls has become a Giant Nile Lake – Itanda Falls has become the best Wildwater Falls near Jinja for Tourists wanting to see the power of the Nile.

-Most guidebooks write about Bujagali Falls, a thing of the past since the new Bujagali Dam and Power Station was built, even most tour companies still offer visits to Bujagali Falls and in the Ugandan tradition of never turning down money, the caretaker at the gate toBujagali will take your entrance fees and you get a few ripples in the Nile.
+Most guidebooks write about Bujagali Falls, a thing of the past since the new Bujagali Dam and Power Station was built.
+Even most tour companies still offer visits to Bujagali Falls.
+In the Ugandan tradition of never turning down money, the caretaker at the gate to Bujagali will take your entrance fees, and you get a few ripples in the Nile.

-Jinja without a waterfall along the Nile just would not be the same, it will take a while, but Itanda Falls will be a place along the Nile that attracts more and more visitors and another reason to enjoy Jinja on the Nile.
+Jinja without a waterfall along the Nile would not be the same, it will take a while, but Itanda Falls will be a place along the Nile that attracts more and more visitors and another reason to enjoy Jinja on the Nile.

-The Source of the Nile was even the internationally acclaimed Nyege Music Festival that lasted for 3-Days at the Source of the Nile with thousands of local and International Visitors Coming to visit the ancient River Nile.
+The Source of the Nile was even the internationally acclaimed Nygee Music Festival that lasted for 3-Days at the Source of the Nile with thousands of local and International Visitors Coming to visit the ancient River Nile.

 If you are on Safari with us in Uganda and depart from or arrive in nearby Entebbe – ask us to include Jinja and the Nile in your Safari Itinerary.
 We will gladly do so.

-If you like to see Itanda Falls – on the Nile in Jinja while on Safariwith us, let us know.
+If you like to see Itanda Falls – on the Nile in Jinja while on Safari with us, let us know.